bensonrodney/code_snippets/README.md

-# vscode_snippets
+# code_snippets
-Snippets I use in VSCode
+Snippets I use in VSCode and Vim